Flaneo/Plant-monitor/README.md

 - **Clone Repository to Raspberry Pi**
-You only need server.py and /templates/index.html.
+You only need server.py, aggregation.py and /templates/index.html.
 The rest is created automatically.
+Rename your folder where the project is hostet "plant-monitoring-system" (if you want autostart and crontab to work)

 - **Install the required Python packages:**